HMS Firedrake (H79): Construction and career

-Firedrake, the sixth ship of her name in the Royal Navy, was built by Parsons Marine Steam Turbine Company, Wallsend, although her hull was sub-contracted to Vickers Armstrongs.
-She was laid down at their Walker, Newcastle upon Tyne shipyard on 5 July, launched on 28 June 1934, the same day as her sister ship, Fame, and completed on 30 April 1935.
+Firedrake, the sixth ship of her name in the Royal Navy, was ordered from Parsons Marine Steam Turbine Company, Wallsend, although her hull was sub-contracted to Vickers Armstrongs.
+She was laid down at their Barrow shipyard on 5 July, launched on 28 June 1934, the same day as her sister ship, Fame, and completed on 30 April 1935.
 The ship cost 243,966 pounds, excluding government-furnished equipment like the armament.
 Firedrake was initially assigned to the 6th Destroyer Flotilla (DF) of the Home Fleet, but was sent to reinforce the Mediterranean Fleet, together with most of her sisters, during the Abyssinian crisis, in September and remained there until December.
 Firedrake was refitted at Gibraltar from 14 December 1935 to 11 February 1936.
 She briefly returned home to give leave to the crew later that month, but she returned to the Mediterranean in March and remained there until July when she began a refit at Sheerness Dockyard.

 Upon its completion on 30 September, the ship returned to the Mediterranean and began to enforce the arms embargo imposed on both sides in the Spanish Civil War by the Non-Intervention Committee until June 1937.
 On 23 April 1937, Firedrake, together with the battlecruiser Hood, escorted a British merchantman into Bilbao harbour despite the presence of the Nationalist cruiser Almirante Cervera that attempted to blockade the port.
 Firedrake returned to Gibraltar in September and resumed patrols in Spanish waters until November when she began another refit at Sheerness that lasted until 30 December.
 The ship spent another two months at Gibraltar between January and March 1938 and then patrolled the Spanish coastline in the Bay of Biscay a year later.
 The 6th DF was renumbered the 8th Destroyer Flotilla in April 1939, five months before the start of World War II.
 Firedrake remained assigned to it until June 1940, escorting the larger ships of the fleet.